Biesterfeld (company)

 The Biesterfeld SE is the strategic holding of the Biesterfeld group of companies, a distributor for plastics and chemicals with subsidiaries in more than 30 countries worldwide.
 The headquarters of the family-owned company is in Hamburg, Germany.

-History

-In 1906, W. Biesterfeld & Co. was founded by the wholesaler and import/export trader Wilhelm Ernst Hinrich Biesterfeld.
-The company started trading with salt.
-Chemicals and fertilizers were established as a second pillar of the company in the 1930s.
-In-house products were developed, and international business started.

-Walter Biesterfeld joined the company in 1930.
-After his death, his son Dirk J. Biesterfeld took over the family business as General Partner in 1970, and developed it into an internationally operating group.

-Today the Biesterfeld group is specialized in the distribution of plastics, rubbers and specialty chemicals as well as the international chemical trade.
 The parent company Wilhelm E. H. Biesterfeld GmbH & Co.
 KG changed its legal status in 2004, and became the strategic holding of the group, called since then Biesterfeld AG and transformed to Biesterfeld SE in late 2024.

-Business activities

-The three core business divisions, Biesterfeld Plastic, Biesterfeld Spezialchemie and Biesterfeld Performance Rubber, as well as the service units BIT-SERV (IT-Services) and Biesterfeld ChemLogS (Logistics and Services), are all consolidated under one roof – the Biesterfeld SE.